ShlomoCode/rss-tracker/README.md

 - ms - convert milliseconds to human readable format or time in string to miliseconds

-- ejs - template engine - site and emails
+- ejs - template engine - emails templates

 - javascript-time-ago - convert time to human readable format (for emails)